1coderookie/KobraGoNeoInsights/docs/further_sources.md

 Here of course the [Anycubic website](https://www.anycubic.com) has to be mentioned first.
 You can find [manuals and firmware](https://www.anycubic.com/pages/firmware-software) at their support page.
 They also produced some video tutorials about e.g. changing the printhead or the mainboard for the **Go** and the **Neo**.
 You can find them at their [guide videos page](https://www.anycubic.com/pages/guide-videos).
 Pretty much all of these information are also available at their [blog page](https://www.anycubic.com/blogs/news/all-you-need-to-know-about-kobra-series).
+Anycubic also set up a Wiki for their printers: [Wiki Kobra Go](https://wiki.anycubic.com/en/fdm-3d-printer/kobra-go) and [Wiki Kobra Neo](https://wiki.anycubic.com/en/fdm-3d-printer/kobra-neo).

 ---